nervosnetwork/ckb-auth/docs/bitcoin.md

 # [Bitcoin Lock](../README.md)

-Here, we will be conducting comparative testing using [Bitcoin Core](https://bitcoincore.org) (Version 25.0), an official wallet.
+Here, use the official wallet [Bitcoin Core](https://bitcoincore.org) (Version 25.0). ([Source code](https://github.com/bitcoin/bitcoin))
-For a more in-depth look at the specific implementations of Bitcoin, you can refer to the [source code](https://github.com/bitcoin/bitcoin).

 **Please note:** that we will be using `legacy addresses`.
 This choice is due to the fact that the current version (25.0) of Bitcoin Core defaults to `segwit addresses`, which are not supported by `signmessage` and `verifymessage`.
-For further details on this matter, you can check the [Github Issues](https://github.com/bitcoin/bitcoin/issues/10542).
+For further details on this matter, For details, please see this [Github Issues](https://github.com/bitcoin/bitcoin/issues/10542).

 ## Quick Start

 ### Install Bitcoin Core

-Download the binary archive from [here](https://bitcoincore.org/bin/bitcoin-core-25.0/), choose the file corresponding to your platform, and unarchive it.
-(Note: If you are using MacOS, we recommend downloading the `.tar.gz` file, `.dmg` file only provides GUI tools.)
+Download the binary archive from [here](https://bitcoincore.org/bin/bitcoin-core-25.0/), choose the file corresponding to platform, and unarchive it.
+(Note: If MacOS, we recommend downloading the `.tar.gz` file, `.dmg` file only provides GUI tools.)

-Once you have completed these steps, you can start the background program: `bitcoind`.
+After installation is complete, start the background program: `bitcoind`.
 The signature and verify we need to do later need to rely on this service to process.
 ```shell
 bitcoind
 ```